Nurses’ Office: Covid-19 Protocols

 • Bosworth 4th Floor and Above, Preschool, Kindergarten

-There are air scrubbers equipped with HEPA filtration in every instructional space and these will be left running 24/7.
+There will be air scrubbers equipped with HEPA filtration in instructional spaces, if requested, and these will be left running 24/7.
 We will also open the windows wherever possible.

 • Townhouses and Farber Building